Travis Heying/Wichita Eagle

 After the FBI agent left, she took down a picture of her father from the hallway and stuck it in a closet.
 She Googled “BTK” for proof that he was innocent but then told her husband she was matching her memories to BTK’s murder timeline, wondering if her whole life might be a lie.

 The next day, police and politicians gathered in Wichita’s city hall.
 “BTK is arrested,” the police chief announced.
-Kerri was furious when she learned that to link her dad to BTK, cops had obtained one of her Pap smears taken years before at Kansas State University’s clinic.
+Kerri was furious when she learned that to link her dad to the BTK Killer, cops had obtained one of her Pap smears taken years before at Kansas State University’s clinic.
 They used it to confirm that the Rader family DNA closely matched DNA in the semen that BTK left at the scene of a quadruple homicide in 1974.
 The FBI guy had asked Kerri for a cheek swab so he could double-check her DNA.

 The first nights, Kerri and her husband, Darian, slept as if one of them needed to be on watch—she on the couch, he on the floor.
 TV crews camped outside, and when Darian drove to work, they followed.